mikamautnerrohde/researchproject/rp-project-manual.md

 ### Extending the project
 There are two situations that can lead to extension of the project (i.e. increasing the credits awarded).

 1. If the Study Plan of the student includes a 5 EC course as an Elective, 1 EC can be added to *Research Project 2*.
 This should be listed as a comment when registering the project on Datanose.
-The student is expected to also work for about 28 hours more on the project.
+The student is expected to also work for 28 hours more on the project.
 2. If the reality of a 36 EC *Research Project 2* mandates additional work that was not part of the planning, a request for extension can be submitted to the Examinations Board of the programme to turn it into a 42 EC *Research Project 2*.
 This request needs to be accompanied by an overview of the additional tasks, as well as a declaration by the supervisor that these tasks are necessary to succesfully complete the project.
+Please note that such an extension would be exceptional and is not guaranteed.

 ### Insufficient performance
 As listed in table 7, there are minimum grades for all three assessment components.
 If a student receives grades below these minimums, the project will be registered as ‘NAV’ (requirements not met) and the student will not be credited for the work.

 Given the large size of the Research Projects, failing one will lead to a sizable study completion delay for the student.
-This means that if it becomes a clear a student might be heading towards an insufficient mark, it is important to explicitly inform the student about this.
+This means that if it becomes a clear a student might be heading towards an insufficient mark, it is important to explicitly inform the student about this (e.g. during the Midterm Evaluation).
 This way the student can either adapt performance accordingly, or choose to end the internship prematurely.

 ### Prematurely ending the Research Project
 If issues arise that jeopardize the success of the research project and that cannot be remediated by feedback or reaching consensus between supervisor, examiner and student, please contact the programme via info-mcs@uva.nl.